GussSoares/GussSoares/README.md

 ## Hello guys!
 This is my profile 👋😎

-My name is gustavo, I'm a python 🐍 and Web 🖥️ developer and a beginner in Mobile Development.
+My name is gustavo, I'm a Python 🐍 and Web 🖥️ Developer and a beginner in Mobile Development📱.
 I'm a student in the 9th semester of Computer Science 🧑‍🎓 at the State University of Ceará 🤓.
 I develop applications from backend to frontend and I'm always looking to learn more!

 ## Skills 🥇🏅

-- [x] Python
+- [x] Python 🐍
-- [x] Django
+- [x] Django 🐍
-- [x] JavaScript
+- [x] JavaScript :sparkles:
-- [x] Shell & Linux
+- [x] Shell & Linux 🎉🔒

 ## Follow me 🙈